rtcharity/eahub.org/CONTRIBUTING.md

 that you'd like to contribute.

 ### Pull Requests
+To make a pull request, please fork the repo, create a branch on your fork and then make a PR into the main repo.

 When making a pull request, put yourself in the shoes of the reviewer and think what information they need to review your code effectively.